BF-FrontEnd-class-2023/home/guides/class-workflows/check-ins.md

   was difficult?
 - **Lessons Learned**: What did you learn this week that you will take with you into next week?
 I can be technical, a mindset, a study habit, anything!
-- **Sunday Prep Work**: Begin organizing your prep work for the following Sunday.

 When you have posted your Thursday Check-in comment please add the `week-x` label to your issue, so we know it's ready for review.